TestCentricity/tc_web_sample/README.md

 `safari`           | OS X only
 `ie`               | Windows only (IE version 10.x or greater only)

+Automated tests may also be executed on desktop browsers (Chrome, Firefox, Safari, Edge, or IE) hosted on Selenium Grid or Dockerized Selenium Grid environments.
+See instructions below.

 Automated tests may also be targeted at one of 44 supported emulated mobile web browsers, hosted within a local instance of the Chrome desktop browser.
 The specified mobile browser's user agent, CSS screen dimensions, and default screen orientation will be automatically set in the local Chrome browser instance.
 Supported mobile browsers are: